binaryphile/nano/README.md

           local "$return_variable_name" || return
           _ret "$return_variable_name" 'my value' # pass a scalar value
         }

+    You could accomplish the same thing without `_ret` by using a indirection via `local -n ref` or `${!ref}`, but both of these allow the referenced variable name to conflict with your local variables.
+    `_ret` prevents naming conflicts with your local variables.

     Before calling `_ret`, your function must also declare `return_variable_name` locally, as shown.
 Since the variable name